 The school reserves the right to give entrance and qualifying (grade placement) tests to any student.
 The results of such tests, along with the student's former school records, will help to provide the information needed to place the student in the grade where they will have the greatest opportunity for success.

-All new students (grades 1-10) applying to Memphis Junior Academy will be given an assessment test.
-This includes pupils presenting credit from a non-accredited school or home school.
+All new students (grades 1-10) applying to Memphis Adventist Academy will be given an assessment test.